- Documentation

 man-in-the-middle attacks or replay attacks.

-The sessionid HTTP cookie is sent to the web browser and no further
+URL (i.e. the app launcher).
+The sessionid HTTP cookie is sent to

-authentication is required until the cookie expires or is invalidated.
-This
+the HTTP cookie expires or is invalidated.
+This avoids repeated authentication

 Notice